How to Choose the Best Cycling Shorts for Ladies: Fit, Padding, Fabric & More

 Padding tips:

-- Opt for multi-density foam for better shock absorption
+- Choose multi-density foam for shock absorption

-- Inspect Stitching and Overall Construction
+4. Inspect Stitching and Overall Construction

 High-quality stitching enhances durability and prevents chafing.